carlalennon/animeasy-tools/README.md

 - This could then be accessed from an extra tab labelled "My Tickets" in the user profile
 - I had to remove the country dropdown as django-countries was breaking my webhook.
 After talking to tutor support for hours, it was removed.
 The user now has to enter their country by typing a two letter code.
 - If there's more that 5 items in their bag, the list will be truncated and an " ... & more" will be displayed

+### Webhooks
+- Webhooks sometimes don't send right away, and deliver overnight.
+- They don't play nicely with browser and cookie cache, so if you're having issues clear them and try again
 ## Contact
 For any questions, feedback, or support issues, please contact me at carlalennon@gmail.com .